snapfisher/akshack/README.md

 ## Contributors
 Mostly based on topics from [What the Hack](https://github.com/microsoft/WhatTheHack).
-Modified/updated by Larry Claman.
+Modified/updated by Larry Claman and Paul Fisher.